trychlos/pwix-forms/README.md

 - classes: classes to be added to the displayed message whatever be its type, defaulting to none

+## Events

+Following events are sent by the package:

+- `forms-checker-initialized`

+    On the Blaze topmost DOM element of the checker.

+    Sent at the end of the initialization.

+    Held data is:

+    - `checker`
+    - `checkableId`
+    - `status`
+    - `validity`

+- `forms-checker-update`

+    On the Blaze topmost DOM element of the checker.

+    Sent each time a user input is detected after field checks.

+    Held data is:

+    - `checker`
+    - `checkableId`
+    - `status`
+    - `validity`
+    - `origin`

+- `forms-checker-validity`

+    On the Blaze topmost DOM element of the checker.

+    Sent each time the validity status of the checker changes.

+    Held data is:

+    - `checker`
+    - `checkableId`
+    - `status`
+    - `validity`

 ## Configuration

 The package's behavior can be configured through a call to the `Forms.configure()` method, with just a single javascript object argument, which itself should only contains the options you want override.